 - b.
 The organization has a documented safe exit plan in case of fire and non-fire emergencies. - c.
 Staff is trained for their role in case of such emergencies. - d.
-Mock drills are held at least twice in a year.
+Mock drills are held at regular intervals.

 The organization has a smoking elimination policy.